Control in Commander: A Practical Guide

 Deckbuilding Ratios

 A control-leaning Commander deck shifts the standard ratios toward interaction and card draw.
-A workable starting framework:
+A workable starting framework for your 99:

 These overlap — a modal board wipe is removal, a value planeswalker is both card draw and a win condition — so treat them as guidelines, not a rigid checklist.
 The headline shift versus a midrange deck: more interaction, more card draw, fewer raw threats.
 As a rough target, aim for roughly a third of your nonland cards to be interaction or card advantage.